latest nhpb_banner 1__compressed

 How to Save Money

-Several resources are available for low income families in Louisiana from a community action agency near them, listed below.
-Clients may be able to apply for emergency grants for basic needs such as housing or utility bills.
+Find how to get help, including grants, education or employment services, from a Louisiana community action agency near you.
+Apply for emergency hardship grants to pay for bills such as housing, electric or rent.
 Or get help with job training, free budgeting workshops, information on computers for adults or kids and more.
 Learn more on community action association and services in Louisiana.

 Case managers will work with individuals to help them overcome any financial challenges they may be facing.
-Both short term grant money and long term social services are arranged.
-However the focus is on helping families gain new skills, find a job, and work towards self-sufficiency.
+Both short term grant money to pay bills and long term social services are arranged.
+However the focus is on helping low-income families, single parents and people in poverty gain new skills, find a job, get transportation such as a gas voucher or free car for work, and strive towards self-sufficiency.

 While the demand for assistance is high, and resources are limited, some of what may be available in Louisiana from a Community Action Agency is as follows.
 Priority is often given to people on the verge of homelessness, or families with young children and senior citizens.

-Community action agency housing counseling and rental assistance in Louisiana
+Community action agency housing and rental assistance in Louisiana

-Many of the agencies are HUD-Approved Housing Counseling centers.
-Some centers can provide low cost or free housing and foreclosure counseling to homeowners.
+Many of the Louisiana community action agencies are HUD-Approved Housing Counseling centers.
+Some centers can provide low cost or free housing and foreclosure counseling to homeowners as well as mortgage relief.
 Renters can receive information on eviction prevention services.
 Those consumers who are seeking financing, eviction prevention, or help with maintaining, renting, or buying a home should call a community action agency.
 Staff are certified by the federal government and are trained by HUD to counsel those seeking stability and permanent housing.

 Affordable Housing Programs, which can include low interest loans or grants, or offered by many agencies in partnership with the government.
 Locations will offer down payment assistance and maybe help with paying closing costs to first-time homebuyers.
 Counselors will coordinate this process with other regional and state housing counseling and mortgage assistance programs to help qualified buyers become first-time homeowners.
 Many locations are also HUD certified organizations.